BenDoyle/ComputerClubRPG/players/Hugo.md

 ### Bio

-- Lives on his own?
+- Lives on his own
 - Moved to Guelph with parents, who dies in a mysterious crash
 - Studying accounting at the [[University]]